Sewer56/FileEmulationFramework/docs/implementation-rules.md

 Then you can just invoke this function multiple times until the requested amount of bytes have been filled.

+!!! tip

+    A recommended way of building stream (Type A) based emulators emulators is [MultiStream](./implementation-utilities.md#multi-stream).
+With MultiStream you can avoid this issue entirely, and usually implement `ReadData` in ~5 lines.

 ### Hooks Always Enabled

 Don't deactivate your hooks at any point.
 All hooks should always be enabled to allow for recursive use of the emulators.